ISaleh-Hassan/Humans-vs-zombies/README.md

 6. Write the 'npm start' command to start the react project

 # Usage
-  Click [here](https://github.com/ISaleh-Hassan/Humans-vs-zombies/blob/main/API%20Documentation.pdf) to download the user manual that containing instructions for how to perform each action within the system with accompanying screenshots.
+ Click [here](https://github.com/ISaleh-Hassan/Humans-vs-zombies/blob/main/Humans%20VS%20Zombies%20-%20User%20Manual.pdf) to download the user manual that containing instructions for how to perform each action within the system with accompanying screenshots.

+ Click [here](https://github.com/ISaleh-Hassan/Humans-vs-zombies/blob/main/API%20Documentation.pdf) to download the API Documentation